 Either before or after the scan is complete we will take a series of measurements and record all of the information on a set up sheet.
-This set up sheet will go to the treatment machine with your personal details so that the radiographers can set you up in the same position.
+This set up sheet will go to treatment with you so that the radiographers can set you up in the same position.